DanielZuck/KIT-Linux-Forensics-Checklist/Linux-Forensics-Checklist.md

 ```

-If you can't have the systems disks afterwards, feel free to look around some more:
+If you cannot get the system's disks (or images thereof) afterwards, feel free
+to look around some more:

 * [chkrootkit]( http://www.chkrootkit.org)
 * [OSSEC rootcheck](http://www.ossec.net/main/rootcheck)